 2) the size and weight is much higher, this for 150W, so the precious bench space occupied is much higher, even considering the DP711/12 model from Rigol.

 Few are the bench power supplies that give you 60V/10A/300W and the ones that do, don’t cost 122€, so I think this power supply will be a bestseller.

 But not everything is wonderful, to keep the cost, Owon had to opt for switching power supply technology that doesn’t have a signal as stable as a linear power supply.
 Despite this, and as you can see from the comparison I made in the video with the FNIRSI DC-6006L, the signal for a switching power supply is really very good.

-If you want to know more or buy one, check out this link: https://geni.us/RtIGM
+If you want to know more about the Owon SPE Series Power Supply or buy one, check out this link: https://geni.us/RtIGM

 Watch the video where in addition to showing you how the power supply works, I still do a teardown and additionally a comparison of the electrical signal between the Owon SPE3103, Rigol DP832 and FNIRSI DC-6006L.

 You can see the video for this article on the top of page and please visit our Youtube channels for more interesting videos.

 TechCorner.TV Channels 🇺🇸 🇬🇧